mawkleonite/New-Test-Repository/README.md

 #Test Project
-This is just a test project for me to practice with GITHUB
+This is my test project for GITHUB.